sveltejs/vite-plugin-svelte/docs/inspector.md

 # Inspector

 `@sveltejs/vite-plugin-svelte-inspector` is a Vite plugin that adds a Svelte inspector in the browser.
-It shows the file location where the element under cursor is defined and you can click to quickly open your code editor at this location.
+It shows the file location where the element under cursor is defined and you can click to quickly open your code editor at this location, or right-click to show a context menu with additional options.

 Note that `@sveltejs/vite-plugin-svelte` needs to be installed as a peer dependency as the inspector brings in Svelte components to be compiled.